MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 Applications using Power BI Embedded allow users to consume content stored on Power BI Embedded capacity.

 >[!NOTE]
 >Power BI Embedded recently released a new version, called **Embedded Gen2**.
-Embedded Gen2 will simplify the management of embedded capacities, and improve the Power BI Embedded experience.
+Embedded Gen2 simplifies the management of embedded capacities, and improves the Power BI Embedded experience.
 For more information, see [Power BI Embedded Generation 2](power-bi-embedded-generation-2.md).

 ### Power BI Premium